 Delayed puberty occurs later than usual – much later than your child’s peers begin puberty.
 For example, boys who haven’t hit puberty by age 14, girls who don’t develop breasts by age 13, and girls who don’t begin menstruating by age 16 may have delayed puberty.

-What are signs of normal puberty?
+What are the signs of normal puberty?

 Signs and symptoms of normal puberty in boys and girls include: